-EU report criticizes Croatia’s environmental performance24.
-October 2012. / SEE Energy News
+EU report criticizes Croatia’s environmental performance, SEE Energy News

 A comprehensive monitoring report issued by the European Commission on Croatia’s state of preparedness for EU membership has detected significant gaps in the implementation of EU environmental law.
 In particular, the report criticizes the insufficient quality of Environmental Impact Assessment studies (EIAs) and finds that they are not in line with EU standards.
 Also affected is a protected area, which in future will extend to Serbia: The Gornje Podunavlje Nature Reserve shall become part of an international Mura-Drava-Danube UNESCO Biosphere Reserve.